Fastest three hours in media well underway, already two-thirds through on the middle of the week, Wednesday.

 It's just market conditions like anything else.

-I mean, you go you know what it's like in Pittsburgh and in in western Pennsylvania.
+I mean, you know what it's like in Pittsburgh and in western Pennsylvania.

-Football is king and everything else plays plays second.
+Football is king, and everything else plays second.

-But and in so many other parts of the country, football is king and basketball just gets so much publicity, and it's you know, it's all over the airwaves, not just on TV, but in uh you know, basketball and the backdrop for uh a number of uh ESPN television shows.
+Yeah, and in so many other parts of the country, football is king, and basketball just gets so much publicity, and it's all over the airwaves, not just on TV, but in basketball and the backdrop for a number of ESPN television shows.

 So that's what people are attracted to.

-But but the the see, this is the this is the interesting thing, though.
+But see, this is the interesting thing, though.

-It's harder to make a a really like the the the most prominent major league baseball commercial I remember in the last two years is Rafael Palmero's Viagra commercial.
+It's harder to make a really like the most prominent Major League Baseball commercial I remember in the last two years is Rafael Palmero's Viagra commercial.

-No, honestly, honestly as a th I don't see Nike making great spots about baseball players.
+No, honestly, honestly, I don't see Nike making great spots about baseball players.

 No, they don't.

-Yeah, they don't they don't get the same kind of publicity, and I think one of the reasons they play every day, and it's sort of ho hum.
+I think one of the reasons they play every day, and it's sort of ho-hum.

 And by the way, here's another problem.

-But uh these past few Sundays we've had uh either playoff or world series baseball games on at the same time, football games have been on.
+But these past few Sundays, we've had either playoff or World Series baseball games on at the same time football games have been on.

 You go back and forth between this.

-You can you I s I found myself stucking uh sticking with the football game because more's gonna happen faster in a football game.
+You can, I found myself sticking with the football game because more is going to happen faster in a football game.

-I can probably watch five or six plays and maybe a touchdown uh uh during one at bat.
+I can probably watch five or six plays and maybe a touchdown during one at bat.

-That's probably with all the foul balls and the and the uh you know all those kind of things.
+With all the foul balls and all those kinds of things.

 It's a much, much slower game.

-I think the NFL's uh raised uh ticket prices have gone up a greater percentage in the last, say, five or six years.
+I think the NFL's ticket prices have gone up a greater percentage the last, say, five or six years.

 Right.

-And and Major League Baseball was the sole occupier of time.
+And Major League Baseball was the sole occupier of time, looking at the standings, baseball cards, and all that.

-And I just I you know I'm not a kid anymore, obviously, but I don't get the sense that it's that way, even among the people that follow it.
+And I just, I'm not a kid anymore, obviously, but I don't get the sense that it's that way, even among the people that follow it.

-But it it does it does seem to be uh a little bit different.
+But it does seem to be a little bit different.

 Because aren't you then say you're running into a little conflict here with the personal choices that are being made by these young athletes?

-I mean, the money in baseball is good if you're a starter.
+I mean, the money in baseball is good if you're a starter, even if you're on the bench.

-If even if you're on the bench for this this business about managers and and owners not putting people of color in star positions, I that one lost me.
+This business is about managers and owners not putting people of color in star positions.

-I still don't get that, but I think that's part of the routine of of of making all these people members of a uh a group as a victim.
+I still don't get that, but I think that's part of the routine of making all these people members of a group is a victim.

 Anyway, I've got to run here.